hb020/sds1004x_bode/README.md

-# TEMPORARY STUFF:
+# TEMPORARY STUFF

 Reasons for the fork:

 * add Rigol DG992, via ethernet link
 * make compatible with SDS824X-HD

 This is a work in progress.
 This section is to be merged properly in the below readme once work is done.

-# Siglent SDS1004X-E Bode Plot
+# Siglent SDS1004X-E and SDS800X-HD Bode Plot

-Bode plot with Siglent SDS1004X-E oscilloscopes and a non-siglent AWG.
+Bode plot with Siglent SDS1004X-E and SDS800X-HD oscilloscopes and a non-siglent AWG.

 ## Overview

 At a certain point after getting the SDG1204X-E oscilloscope I started to wonder if it might be possible to use the Bode plot function with a non-Siglent waveform generator.
 After some hours of researching and reverse engineering I wrote this Python program which is a small server which emulates Siglent arbitrary waveform generator.

 The oscilloscope connects using LAN to a PC running this program.
 The program makes the oscilloscope think that it communicates with a genuine Siglent signal generator.
 The program extracts the commands sent to the generator, parses them and translates to the command set, which can be understood by the connected to the PC non-Siglent generator.